-Tate represents a variety of clients - multi-national corporations, financial institutions, law firms, landlords and tenants, and individuals - in a broad range of business, contractual, franchise, and real estate matters, as well as business torts and professional negligence claims.
-In addition to general business disputes, he frequently assists financial institutions in enforcing loans, collecting foreclosure deficiencies, and defending foreclosure rights.
+Tate represents a variety of clients - multi-national corporations, closely-held companies, financial institutions, landlords and tenants, and individuals - in a broad range of business, contractual, franchise, and real estate matters, as well as business torts.
+In addition to general business disputes, he frequently assists financial institutions in enforcing commercial loans, collecting foreclosure deficiencies, and defending foreclosure rights.
 He also assists landlords and tenants with lease disputes and other property issues.

 COMMERCIAL LITIGATION MATTERS

 - Defended national department-store chain against various types of claims, from personal injury to employment-related disputes.